Skip to content

 main_tableTrueSTRINGPrimary table to query from.users

-databaseTrueSTRINGDatabase name that contains the main table.salesdb
+databaseTrueSTRINGDatabase/schema name that contains the tables.mysql

-join_configTrueSTRINGJSON array (as a string) describing JOINs.
-Each item must include 'type', 'table', and 'on'.
-Optional 'database' defaults to 'mysql' if omitted.[{"type":"INNER","table":"orders","database":"salesdb","on":"users.id = orders.user_id"}]
+join_configTrueSTRINGJSON array describing JOINs.
+Each item must include 'type' (INNER\|LEFT\|RIGHT\|FULL\|CROSS), 'table', optional 'database', and 'on' condition (ignored for CROSS).[{"type":"INNER","table":"orders","database":"mysql","on":"users.id = orders.user_id"}]

-group_by_columnsFalseSTRINGComma-separated columns for GROUP BY.users.country
+group_by_columnsFalseSTRINGOptional comma-separated columns for GROUP BY.users.city

-limit_countTrueINTMaximum number of rows to return.
-Must be >= 1.100
+limit_countTrueINTMaximum number of rows to return (must be >= 1).100

-offset_countTrueINTNumber of rows to skip before returning results.
-Must be >= 0.0
+offset_countTrueINTNumber of rows to skip before starting to return rows.0

 Outputs